rparkins999/kde-slow-start-wrapper/README.md

-So this shell script pops up a message box down at the bottom right corner of the screen, where the tiling window manager doesn't put anything until there is no toom anywhere else, and removes the message box when the program main window appears.
+So this shell script pops up a message box down at the bottom right corner of the screen, where the tiling window manager doesn't put anything until there is no room anywhere else, and removes the message box when the program main window appears.

 It also provides a working example of how to get around the fact that